‘A get out of jail free card’: GOP bill would eliminate age requirements for marriages in Tennessee

 Opponents of the bill (HB 233) say it would eliminate an age requirement, and in some instances, open the door for a coverup of child sex abuse.

-But missing from the bill are age requirements, opening the door for possible child marriages.
-Something the bill sponsor acknowledged during a Children and Family Affairs subcommittee.
+But missing from the bill are age requirements, opening the door for possible child marriages, something the bill’s sponsor acknowledged during a Children and Family Affairs subcommittee meeting.
 “There is not an explicit age limit,” Leatherwood said.

 Representative Mike Stewart (D-Nashville), who sits on the subcommittee the bill passed out of, said he doesn’t understand the motivation.
 “I don’t think any normal person thinks we shouldn’t have an age requirement for marriage.”

-The Sexual Assault Center of Middle Tennessee released the following statement to News 2:
+The Sexual Assault Center of Middle Tennessee released the following statement on the bill:

 “The Sexual Assault Center does not believe the age of consent for marriage should be any younger than it already is.
 It makes children more vulnerable to coercion and manipulation from predators, sexual and other.”